EvansPauliuts/Easy-Rider-Bus-Company-JetBrains-Academy/README.md

 # Easy-Rider-Bus-Company-JetBrains-Academy
 This project jetbrains academy https://hyperskill.org/projects/128

 ## Work on project.
-Stage 5/6: Unlost in time
+Stage 6/6: On-demand
 ### Objectives

 Objectives
 - The string containing the data in JSON format is passed to standard input.
-- Check that the arrival time for the upcoming stops for a given bus line is increasing.
-- If the arrival time for the next stop is earlier than or equal to the time of the current stop, stop checking that bus line and remember the name of the incorrect stop.
-- Display the information for those bus lines that have time anomalies.
-For the correct stops, do not display anything.
+- Check that all the departure points, final stops, and transfer stations are not "On-demand".
+- Display the unique names of the stops containing this type of issue.
+Sort them in ascending order.
-- If all the lines are correct timewise, print OK.
+- If everything is fine, print OK.
 - The output should have the same formatting as shown in the example.

 If you cannot find the necessary information in the stage description, it can probably be found in the